Why relaxing is so much work.

 Beware of therapists who are too identified with a therapy “brand.”
 They have already decided how to treat you before they have met you, let alone understand you.

-Some therapists have no idea what a therapeutic relationship means
+Some therapists have no idea what a "therapeutic alliance" means

 Therapists don't need voice mail messages that demean their patients.